 A comprehensive database of all faculty in the Yale School of Medicine and their respective research interests.

-Guidance from Yale on how to prepare successful fellowship and grant applications.
+Online resource from Yale for fellowship and grant applications.

 Advice from researchers at Duke on how to write a research proposal

 An article originally published in the magazine, American Scientist, that details some helpful tips on effective written communication in academia.